-For the best time to sell basketball cards on Whatnot, the first window to evaluate is 10 PM-12 AM ET.
+For sellers trying to sell basketball cards on Whatnot, the timing data points first to Saturday 4 PM-6 PM ET.

-That does not mean every basketball seller should move every show to late night and wait for the market to handle the rest.
-It means the current Auction Compass basketball-card research sample points to 10 PM-12 AM ET as the strongest observed 2-hour Eastern Time window by median viewers per seller.
+That does not mean every basketball seller should move every show to Saturday afternoon and wait for the market to handle the rest.
+It means the current Auction Compass basketball-card timing analysis points to Saturday 4 PM-6 PM ET as the strongest observed stable 2-hour Eastern Time window by median viewers.

 Treat it as a test lane: a smart window to try, measure, compare, and revisit as the market shifts.